maxiv-science/azint_writer/README.md

 - Create a new branch for your feature or bug fix.
 - Submit a pull request with a clear description of your changes.

-Please follow the NeXus standard guidelines when adding features related to nxazint.
+Please follow the NeXus standard guidelines when adding features related to azint-writer.

 ---